Wells Fargo puts targets on low producers in 2025

 The headcount question

 That Wells Fargo and other firms would maybe want to give some advisors reason to consider moving on may come as a surprise in an industry that's constantly dealing with headcount shortages.
-Wells is one of the most active recruiters in the wealth management industry, regularly handing out large sign-on bonuses to teams that decamp from it from rivals.
+Wells is one of the most active recruiters in the wealth management industry, regularly handing out large sign-on bonuses to teams that decamp from rivals.

 The firm has also strived to improve its advisor retention, especially after a series of scandals related to its banking division prompted many wealth managers to head for the exits.
 Speaking last month at a financial services conference in New York, Wells Chief Financial Officer Michael Santomassimo said "the tide has turned" for the firm's wealth management business.